Listen now – 5 minutes

 - even your financial health.

-- Do you have control over your finances?
-Are you able to make ends meet?
+- Are you able to make ends meet?

-- Do you have financial goals?
-Are you on track to meet those goals?
+- Do you have financial goals and are you on track to meet them?

-- Discuss your finances with family, friends or a qualified advisor.
-It’s time to take the taboo out of talking about money.
+Optimists do not believe talking about money is taboo.
 76% of respondents classified as optimistic said they feel comfortable discussing money with family and friends, compared to 53% of pessimists.

-Optimists were also more likely than pessimists to seek financial advice from experts.
+Optimists are also more likely to seek out and follow the advice of a financial advisor.
 And of those who got help from investment advisors, 63% of optimistic respondents reported following their advice always or most of the time.
 This figure fell to 40% among pessimists.

-- Learn from a financial setback and then bounce back.
 The optimists surveyed were not immune from financial challenges.
 Far from it.
-But they were more likely than pessimists to say that they learned from their setbacks.
+But they were more likely than pessimists to learn from their setbacks.

-Marie-Ève Poulin, Market Director, Recruiting at Sun Life, knows a thing or two about financial optimism.
-Part of her work involves making sure advisors have the tools to meet their Clients’ needs.
+Marie-Ève Poulin is the Director of Recruiting at Sun Life, and it is her job to ensure advisors have the tools required to meet their Clients’ individual needs.